-- The quiz includes the readings for that and the previous week, so students should come to class prepared to be examined on them.
-Remember, the readings are not optional and they should be done in advance. - Students who are late cannot take the quiz and have to wait outside until it has ended.
-Be considerate of your fellow students and the professor. - In most circumstances, there are no make-up on the quiz.
+- The quiz covers the lectures and readings for that and the previous week, so students should come to class prepared to be examined on them.
+Remember, the readings are not optional and they should be done in advance. - [Students who are late cannot take the quiz and have to wait outside until it has ended.
+Be considerate of your fellow students and the professor.]
+Not applicable for online course. - In most circumstances, there is no make-up on the quiz.
+See also under exams below.